oracle-livelabs/oci/oci-visualizer-path-analyzer/lab2/lab2.md

 ## Task 2: Create Compute Instances

-  In this lab we will create three compute instances needed for generating traffic and viewing the output for the VTAP.
+In this lab we will create two compute instances.
 We will use the **Free Tier** shape that is available as part of the always free-eligible category.
 Each instance will be deployed into a separate subnet within the single VCN.

+Let's begin.

 1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Compute** and under Compute select **Instances**.